applericky/applericky/README.md

 Network engineer by day.
 Pythonista by night.
 I'm here to help you with your automation needs. #NetDevOps

-Grab some ☕️ and lets work on things.
+Grab some ☕️ and let's work on things.
 ```
 >>>from coffee import *
 ```